synopse/mORMot2/src/app/README.md

 *MicroServices* are a specific kind self-sufficent and uncoupled SOA servers. *mORMot* excels in implementing such services, as a stand-alone and self-configuring daemons.
 In particular, SOA endpoints can be implemented via interface-based services, and *SQLite3* local database(s) could be used for local persistence.

 ## Units Presentation

+### mormot.app.console

+Some Features Dedicated to Console Apps
+- `ICommandLine` for Parsing Command Line Arguments

 ### mormot.app.daemon